By Carolyn Stern, Director, Outreach and Strategic Initiatives

 Over the years, I’ve learned to take certain steps to reduce the toll and increase my ability to enjoy the holidays.
-I’d like to share those tips with you in the hope that you find them helpful as I have.
+I’d like to share those tips with you in the hope you find them helpful as I have.
 They reflect not only my experience, but also the insight and wisdom of hearing access advocates Arlene Romoff and Ruth Bernstein, from whom I have learned tremendously over the years.

-If you’re feeling listening fatigue, give your ears and brain a break by taking a walk outside or hanging in the lobby or an unoccupied room where you can sit quietly for a few minutes or read.
+Build in listening breaks - If you’re feeling listening fatigue, give your ears and brain a break by taking a walk outside or hanging in the lobby or an unoccupied room where you can sit quietly for a few minutes or read.
 Consider offering to help the host in the kitchen or do a store run for more ice or drinks.

-Schedule downtime doing restorative activities you enjoy.
+Schedule downtime - Schedule downtime doing restorative activities you enjoy.
 This means something different for everyone.
 For myself, I like to schedule quality one-on-one time with friends or family whose company I enjoy and with whom I can easily communicate.
 I also find it restful reading good books and watching movies and shows with captions and my Bluetooth streamer.
 Think about what activities recharge you.
 That way, you’ll have some things to look forward to when the other situations over the holidays start to wear you down.